-On the cover imagen you can see an artist’s conception of solar System.
+On the cover imagen you can see an artist’s conception of the solar System.
 Credit: Author: Dr.Maggie Aderin-Pocok, web “teachwire.net/news/8-solar-system-facts-to-wow-students”

 The existence of the solar system as a result of the gravitational interaction between particles of matter is truly amazing.